-St. Thomas' Church of England Primary Academy welcomes children from all backgrounds, faiths and no faith.
-The Governors of the Academy are committed to developing an inclusive school that reflects the diversity of the local community.
+St. Thomas' CofE Primary Academy welcomes children from all backgrounds, faiths and no faith.
+The Governors of the School are committed to developing an inclusive school that reflects the diversity of the local community.
 Admission to the school is not dependent on being a member of a particular faith community.